-A high self-motivation, a solid background in communication and electronic engineering, a strong grounding in mathematical skills, and a good level of programming in Matlab.
+A high self-motivation, a solid background in communication and electronic engineering, a strong grounding in mathematical skills, and a good level of programming in Matlab and/or micro-processer.